Who is Liable in an Accident Caused by a Pothole?

 Those who are involved in a car accident with poor road conditions should seek the help of a lawyer.
 Making a claim against any party presents significant difficulties.
 Government departments come with special conditions to fulfill when filing a claim.

-The experts at Hal Waldman and Associates can assist Pittsburgh area drivers with a poor road condition claim.
+The experts at Hal Waldman & Associates can assist Pittsburgh area drivers with a poor road condition claim.
+Call us at (412) 338-1000.